aspose-cells/Aspose.Cells-Doc-md/english/java/UI-Components/aspose-cells-gridjs/how-to-do-lazy-loading/_index.md

 This on‑demand loading mechanism not only further reduces unnecessary data transfers but also ensures that the user always has access to the most up‑to‑date information for the worksheet they are currently working on.

-By adopting this approach, we not only optimise the initial load time but also maintain a responsive and efficient application that scales well with the increasing number of worksheets in the spreadsheet file.
+By adopting this approach, we not only **optimize** the initial load time but also maintain a responsive and efficient application that scales well with the increasing number of worksheets in the spreadsheet file.

 ## Implementation Steps